1gn0r4nd/multisama/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Multisama

+This project was created to get some data from moonsama and its different metaverses.

+//awesome-typescript-loader
+//source-map-loader

 The info is taken from https://moonsama-api.moonsama.com/api/v1/docs/#/ https://github.com/moonsama/dev-resources https://mcapi.moonsama.com/game/minecraft-carnage-2022-05-29/carnage-stats